technofocus-pte/cpltextndregionaldepth/Lab 1C/Lab 1C.md

     haciendo que Copilot incluya un análisis de estas áreas.
 Para dar el toque final a sus informes, introduzca la siguiente consulta:

-    **Please amend the market analysis to include an analysis of each of these areas for the Toy industry.
+    ++Please amend the market analysis to include an analysis of each of these areas for the Toy industry.
 Also update the business plan that you created for Tailspin Toys based on these insights.
-Thanks!**.
+Thanks!.++

     ![](./media/image16.png)